 Before installation, your technician will look at the amount of insulation installed in your walls and ceiling, the size of the building, the number of windows, and the efficiency and direction that the windows face.
 All these factors determine what size AC you need to optimize its efficiency.

 When heating and cooling equipment and appliances are installed, they need to be located where they are accessible when in need of maintenance or repairs.
-A qualified technician from Art Plumbing, AC & Electric will know what components are allowed to be concealed (like ducts and piping) and what components need to be placed near certain building constructions and other pieces of equipment.
+A qualified technician from Art Plumbing, Air Conditioning & Electric will know what components are allowed to be concealed (like ducts and piping) and what components need to be placed near certain building constructions and other pieces of equipment.

 The parts for both AC and heat pumps are designed to operate at a specific pressure during different conditions, whether blazing hot or slightly chilly, using a fluid known as “refrigerant.”
 This doesn’t limit you to needing the same manufacturer for each and every part, but the design conditions for your indoor unit must be the same as for your outdoor unit in order for them to work properly.